GlobalEnergyMonitor/GIPT/India NPP daily generation/README.md

 - **XLS files** from *May 2018 onward*

 ### `parsed NPP data/`
-Contains standardized CSV files of the daily generation data.
+Contains standardized .csv files of the daily generation data.

 ### `npp_daily_generation.parquet`
 The compiled daily **unit-level** generation dataset.
-> ⚠️ **Parquet file:** for space efficiency, as ~3.5 million rows is not feasible for a csv (~500Mb)
+> ⚠️ **Parquet file:** for space efficiency, as ~3.5 million rows is not feasible for a .csv (~500Mb)

 ### `npp_daily_generation.txt`
-Metadata and field descriptions for `npp_daily_generation.csv`.
+Metadata and field descriptions for `npp_daily_generation.parquet`.

 ### `NPP_GIPT_crosswalk.csv`
 Mapping between **NPP unit names** and **GEM power facility names**.